BurlingtonCodeAcademy/webdev-prework/02_arithmetic.md

 ## Number types

 In most programming languages there are multiple types of numbers, for example there are **Integers** which are whole numbers, or numbers without a fractional component, and there are **Floating-Point Numbers** that are numbers which are represented by some fraction or fractional approximation.
-Many people think of **Floating-Point Numbers** also called **Floats** as numbers that have some number of digits after the decimal point or `.`, such as `3.14159` or `2.71828`.
+Many people think of **Floating-Point Numbers** (also called **Floats**) as numbers that have some number of digits after the decimal point or `.`, such as `3.14159` or `2.71828`.
 These are numbers that can be approximated in JavaScript by taking some integer and raising it to some exponential value.

-When you express a number in JavaScript that number will by default be a **Floating-Point number**.
+When you express a number in JavaScript, that number will by default be a **Floating-Point number**.
 This is a bit of strange behavior on the part of JavaScript as most languages choose to represent numbers without a decimal point value as **Integers**, but JavaScript has chosen a different route.
-In order to create a number in JavaScript that **IS** and integer, you can use a fairly modern addition to the language known as **BigInt**.
+In order to create a number in JavaScript that **IS** an integer, you can use a fairly modern addition to the language known as **BigInt**.
 This feature of the language allows for you to represent **Integers** in a similar way to other languages, but with the caveat that **BigInt** numbers can only be used with other **BigInt** numbers.
 Check out the example below.

 **NOTE**: *You will need to be using a relatively recent version of Google Chrome, Mozilla Firefox, or Edge to use this language feature.
 Internet Explorer and Safari will not work.*